- Chart

 Strengths

-- User-friendly platform for event creators.
+- User-friendly self-service platform

-- Scalable technology infrastructure.
+- Scalable technology infrastructure

 Weaknesses

-- Competition from larger players and niche solutions.
+- Competition from larger, well-funded players

 Opportunities

-- Expansion into new geographic markets.
+- Expansion into new event categories and international markets

 Threats

-- Increased competition and pricing pressures.
+- Increased competition and pricing pressure

-- Changes in consumer preferences and event attendance habits.
+- Changes in consumer behavior and preferences

 Competitors and Market Share